Attarintiki Daredi: Casting

 Kalyan opted for a complete makeover and sported a look resembling the one he sported in his previous films Kushi (2001) and Jalsa.
 After Srinivas narrated the script to Kalyan, he asked him who would play the role of his aunt and Srinivas replied it would be Nadhiya.
 Kalyan gave his approval for Srinivas's selection and Nadhiya was selected before she signed her comeback film in Telugu, Mirchi (2013).
 Srinivas narrated the script in a conversation with her over the telephone.
 After she accepted, he said that he would ask her dates after their schedules were planned.
 She later revealed that she was scared of being typecast but did the role only on Srinivas' insistence and added that the character's emotions were set quite well.

-Srinivas decided to cast Ileana D'Cruz as the female lead who worked with him on Jalsa and Julai.
+Srinivas decided to cast Ileana D'Cruz as the female lead who worked with him on Jalsa and Julayi.
 Samantha was confirmed as the female lead in late October 2012 which marked her first collaboration with Kalyan.
 The second female lead was yet to be selected.
 By the end of December 2012, most of the films which were in the pre-production phase were confirming their female leads.
 Because of this the production unit decided to begin the shoot without confirming the other heroine.